jeffreyhwatson/sakura/.ipynb_checkpoints/README-checkpoint.md

 ## Linear Regression

 A simple linear regression model was created with `Full-flowering date (DOY)` as the target and `F` (Mean Temp in Kyoto for March) as the predictor.
-R-squared and the correlation coefficient for the fahrenheit temperature feature were found and the data and model were checked for adherence to the assumptions of linear reggression.
+R-squared and the correlation coefficient for the fahrenheit temperature feature were found and the data and model were checked for adherence to the assumptions of linear regression.

 ## Regression Formula